 This spunky hybrid known as a Papitese is a Papillon/Maltese mix.
 This pup is all about cuddles and physical attention.
 They are very eager-to-please and have a genial disposition.
 This little dog is sure to keep you smiling!
 They will be small and fine-boned, meaning they must be handled delicately and with care.
 This makes them not a great choice for families with young children, like many other Maltese mixes on our list.

 They are known for being very gentle and quite curious.
-The Papitese loves to be the center of attention and flourishes when they are included in family activities and made to feel a part of their “pack.”
+The Papitese loves to be the center of attention and flourish when they are included in family activities and made to feel a part of their “pack.”
 This mix is fairly easy to train.
-While they can be somewhat strong-headed, if they are provided with firm but kind and consistent training, they will mature into a well mannered and adoring companion.
+While they can be somewhat strong-headed, if they are provided with firm but kind and consistent training, they will mature into a well-mannered and adoring companion.

 Breeds: Cairn Terrier and Maltese

 The Cairmal, also known as the Malticairn, is a small breed hybrid between a Cairn Terrier and a Maltese.
 This mix is known for being cheerful and big-hearted, making them an excellent choice as a companion dog.
 While many Maltese mixes on our list are unfortunately too fragile for young children, the Cairmal is one exception!

 This loving pup is very tolerant of kids and can make excellent playmates!
 They should still be introduced to children slowly, always supervised, and socialized as much as possible from a young age.
 If proper steps are taken, the Cairmal will make the perfect addition to families of all ages!
 However, this breed tends to like being the only dog in the house – they love to be the center of attention!